 The Sport Club program within Campus Recreation is an exciting way for students to get involved in competitive recreational sports while attending Illinois State University.
-Each Sport Club is run primarily by students, with assistance by the Department of Campus Recreation.
+Each Sport Club is run primarily by students, with assistance from the Department of Campus Recreation.
 Clubs are open to any Illinois State student regardless of skill level, but cuts are possible and costs vary depending on the specific club.
-Clubs typically practice on or near campus twice or more per week and primarily compete in-state or regionally on weekends during fall and spring semesters.
+Clubs typically practice on or near campus twice or more per week and primarily compete for in-state or regionally on weekends during fall and spring semesters.
 For more information about a specific club, check the current list of Sport Clubs below and contact the team representative.

 Each club must first become a Registered Student Organization with the Student Involvement Center prior to achieving sport club status.
 To start a Sport Club (one not listed below), please visit the Starting a Sport Club section. or contact the Sport Club office at (309) 438-2577.

 The Badminton Club at Illinois State was renewed in Fall 2013 after a period of inactivity.
 With a diverse group of students, the Badminton Club has made a swift return to notoriety.
 With approximately twenty active competitive and recreational members, the club is quickly expanding into a powerhouse of doubles and singles players.
 This past year, the club raked in over twenty medals cumulatively.
 Competitive players travel to Purdue, UW-Madison, Iowa, UIUC and other universities to compete in tournaments.

 The Badminton Club is also an environment where players can feel energized and inspired, on and off the court.
 The club executive board hosts team dinners, movie nights and other outings.

 The Badminton Club at ISU is looking for individuals who want to play, learn and have a good time!
 Any skill level is welcome!